Arts at St. John’s

 Exalt was founded to revive a profound appreciation for the Western artistic tradition.
 We combine performances of iconic chamber works with engaging intellectual discussions and fellowship.
 Through these efforts, we aim to deepen understanding, celebrate beauty, and ensure the high arts remain a vibrant, living legacy.

-Sunday 25 May at 3pm
+Sunday 25 May at 3pm in St Benedict’s Courtyard

 Ocean Music Garden Concert